 - Jason Patrie, Data and Evaluation Coordinator

-- Clint Darr, Afterschool Regional Educator (ARE) for Mid-Missouri
+- Clint Darr, Interim Missouri Afterschool Resource Center Coordinator and Afterschool Regional Educator (ARE) for Mid-Missouri

 - Kay Lewis, Afterschool Regional Educator (ARE) for Eastern Missouri

-- Consultant AREs include Emily Rapp (West Central Missouri), Sheryl Godsy (Western Missouri), Sandra Pratt (Southern Missouri), Ronda Chesney (Northwest Missouri), and David and Connie Toney (Southeast Missouri).
+- Consultant AREs include Emily Rapp (West Central Missouri), Sheryl Godsy (Western Missouri), Sandra Pratt (Southwest Missouri), Ronda Chesney (Northwest Missouri), and David and Connie Toney (Southeast Missouri).

 The Missouri Afterschool Network began in 2002 with funding from the C. S. Mott Foundation and the Department of Elementary and Secondary Education (DESE) to bring together partners to envision a system to support afterschool programs throughout the state.
 In 2005, the University of Missouri’s 4-H Center for Youth Development became the network’s fiscal agent and secured a second round of funding from the Mott Foundation to focus on developing key components of the afterschool program quality infrastructure.
 Additionally, MASN received a contract from DESE to provide training and technical assistance to 21st Century Community Learning Center (CCLC) and School Age Community (SAC) grantees.
 During this time, MASN developed the Missouri Afterschool Program Standards and contributed to the development of the Core Competencies for Youth Development Professionals.
 In 2008, MASN began focusing on resources and training specific to Science, Technology, Engineering, and Mathematics.
 In 2010, additional funding from the Noyce Foundation increased the ability of Project LIFTOFF to provide STEM specific leadership development, training, and evaluation resources for afterschool programs.
 In 2013, MASN took on the coordination of the 21st CCLC statewide evaluation and developed survey and data resources for the 21st CCLC programs that can be used by all afterschool programs throughout the state.

 MASN has had a variety of funders since 2002, but primary funding has been provided by the Department of Elementary and Secondary Education and the Mott Foundation.
 From 2010 to 2014, MASN received significant funding from the Noyce Foundation.